 One thing though you may find helpful is that pine trees are great at repelling them.
 We noticed a great deal less of them around these spots.

-Anyway, complete the trail and you will find Gulf Hagas:
+Complete the trail and you will find the beautiful Gulf Hagas:

 There are some really steep rocks in this area, but it is quite gorgeous and there’s plenty of opportunities to film and take pictures like the one above.
 Here’s another: